dotnet/docs/docs/standard/data/xml/inferring-an-xml-schema.md

 # Inferring an XML Schema
 Describes how to use the Schema Object Model (SOM) <xref:System.Xml.Schema.XmlSchemaInference> class to infer an XML Schema definition language (XSD) schema from the structure of an XML document.

- The Schema Object Model (SOM) <xref:System.Xml.Schema.XmlSchemaInference> class in the <xref:System.Xml.Schema?displayProperty=fullName> namespace allows you to infer an XML Schema definition language (XSD) schema from the structure of an XML document.
+ The Schema Object Model (SOM) <xref:System.Xml.Schema.XmlSchemaInference> class in the <xref:System.Xml.Schema?displayProperty=nameWithType> namespace allows you to infer an XML Schema definition language (XSD) schema from the structure of an XML document.
 The <xref:System.Xml.Schema.XmlSchemaInference> class outputs an XML schema that can validate the XML document.

 ## In This Section
  [Inferring Schemas from XML Documents](../../../../docs/standard/data/xml/inferring-schemas-from-xml-documents.md)